DrCraZZy/new_features/Admin/JBoss/JBoss.md

 - Java Management Extensions (JMX) is a Java technology that supplies tools for managing and monitoring applications.

 __What is jboss cache?__
-- Frequently accessed Java objects are cached by utilyzing JBoss cache to improve the performance of e-business applications
+- Frequently accessed Java objects are cached by initialyzing JBoss cache to improve the performance of e-business applications

 __What is JNDI?__
 - Java Naming and Directory Interface (JNDI) is an application programming interface (API) that provides naming and directory functionality to applications written using the Java programming language